The blog turns 5 today and I thought I’d use the opportunity to reflect over the pros and cons of blogging as an investor.

 - I’ve increased my investing network many fold both on and offline as a result of blogging and the benefits of that cannot be understated.

 - Make sure you stay agile and nimble!
 Don’t get tied to your picks as a result of going public with them.
 If a thesis changes on a fundamental level and the price doesn’t reflect it cut ties with it.
-Before blogging I was sure I wouldn’t run into this issue but it really is a lot harder than it sounds, as many other bloggers will attest to.
+Before blogging I was sure I wouldn’t run into this issue but it really is a lot harder than it sounds once you go public on a pick, as many other bloggers will attest to.

 - Realize that your blog is about idea generation and only that.
 A starting point for others to dig further if they think there might be something there.
-I have personally spent too much time updating a thesis on a quarterly basis and it is just too time consuming when writing a blog in your free time.
-Better to keep on researching new ideas.
+I have personally felt an obligation to update people on a quarterly basis in the past but have dropped the idea as it is just too time consuming when writing a blog in your free time.
+That time is better spent on researching new ideas.